-EMERGENCY SCHOOL CLOSING
+INCLEMENT WEATHER AND EMERGENCY CLOSING

-It shall be the normal operating procedure for all staff members to report to work on inclement weather days.
-However, the following will occur if a GSRP classroom or building must be closed due to inclement weather conditions or other Acts of God:
+Occasionally, it is necessary to close the GSRP classrooms or buildings because of inclement weather or other reasons.
+On a closure:

-- Staff assigned to a facility which closes for the reasons stated above will not be required to report to work (unless they are reassigned) on such days and will be paid their normal days' pay for all such days. - At such time as it becomes necessary for the District to make up the required number of days and hours under the GSRP Procedures, the days will be rescheduled without additional compensation to the staff assigned to that facility.
-Staff cannot use Vacation Allowance nor Necessary Business Day leave for make-up days.
-Staff may use his/her illness/injury leave for make-up days, but must produce evidence for his/her absence to HR. - GSRP staff (Director, Early Childhood Specialists, and Secretary) will report to work on inclement/emergency closing days unless the MCISD Administrative Offices on Raisinville Road close.
-If it is necessary to close the MCISD Administrative offices due to inclement weather or other reason, you will not be required to report to work and will be paid for the day. - The ability to pay staff for all emergency school closings will be based on the availability of grant funds. - Building closures are broadcast through the Infinite Campus alert system.
+- Those classroom staff (Teachers, Teacher Assistants, and PSA Floaters) assigned to a facility which closes due to inclement weather or other situations, are not required to report to the closed facility and hourly staff will be paid their normal day's pay for the first four (4) such days, with up to an additional two (2) days which are subject to the approval by MCISD Central Office.1 - If there are more than four (4) such days (including any additional days approved by Central Office) of inclement weather/closures in a school year, it may be necessary to make those days up in order to fulfill the required days and hours under the GSRP Procedures.
+In the event of make-up days, hourly staff will be paid at the time of the make-up for any days in excess of four (4) such days (including any additional days approved by Central Office) of closure. - GSRP staff (Director, Early Childhood Specialists, and Secretary) will report to work on inclement/emergency closing days unless the MCISD Administrative Offices on Raisinville Road close.
+If it is necessary to close the MCISD Administrative offices due to inclement weather or other reason, you will not be required to report to work and will be paid for the day.

+Building closures are broadcasted through the Infinite Campus alert system.
 Area TV and radio may also carry building closure information.